Movie tie-ins are a popular food marketing trick that can make you buy stupid things you just don't need and aren't good for you!

 Yep!
 Tic Tac totally got me.
 My son and I were on our way home from visiting my mom, and we stopped by a drug store to pick up some graduation cards.
 After selecting the cards we wanted, we stepped up to the register and passed a free-standing display for Minion Tic Tacs.
 All I can remember thinking was, “How cute!
 Those Tic Tacs look EXACTLY like little Minions.
 How clever is that?”

 Why?
 It’s not that I’m against having an occasional processed food treat.
 It’s that promotion tie-ins like these cause us to drop our defenses.
 I didn’t buy these Tic Tacs because I wanted a treat.
-In fact, there are organic, breath mint alternatives like VerMints that I’d much prefer.
+In fact, there are organic breath mint alternatives, like VerMints, that I’d much prefer.
 I bought these Tic Tacs for a whole host of other, irrational reasons.

-And while I don’t think these processed ingredients in these Tic Tacs will do much harm to me, for some unsuspecting child or adult who has sensitivities to artificial colors like Blue 1, Red 40, or Yellow 6, even a handful of these Tic Tics could ruin their day.
-And I can promise you—the rules behind most of these food promotion deals assure food companies will precisely match the colors of characters like Minions.
-This may seem innocent enough, but it almost guarantees the use of potentially harmful artificial colors in licensed food products.
+And while I don’t think these processed ingredients in these Tic Tacs will do much harm to me, for some unsuspecting child or adult who has sensitivities to artificial colors like Blue 1, Red 40, or Yellow 6, even a handful of these Tic Tacs could ruin their day.

 So Who’s Winning and Losing?